CSCfi/csc-user-guide/docs/computing/running/performance-checklist.md

 # Performance Checklist

-FIXME: Instructions for process / thread binding in Mahti?

 This page collects important information to enable maximum performance for your jobs and the system.
 If you know how to improve job performance, please contribute to the list!

-## Limit unnecessary spreading of parallel tasks
+## Limit unnecessary spreading of parallel tasks in Puhti
 One of the limiting factors for strong scaling is the communication between tasks.
 Communication within a node is faster than between nodes.
 It is optimal to use as few nodes as possible.